 SUPERYACHT DESTINATION GUIDE: MONTENEGRO

-With unspoilt interiors and dramatic mountain scapes slipping into the azure waters of the Adriatic, it’s no surprise that an increasing number of superyachts are making the journey to cruise beautiful Montenegro.
+With unspoilt interiors and dramatic mountain scapes slipping into the azure waters of the Adriatic, it’s no surprise that an increasing number of superyachts and charter guests are making the journey to cruise beautiful Montenegro.

 Yachting Pages spoke to local yacht agents about the sights and sounds that Montenegro has to offer, and the must-knows for captains and crews manning the cruise - from guest activities through to berthing, clearances and climate.